lbryio/snapshots/readme.md

 # snapshots
 Repo containing scripts to create blockchain and wallet server snapshots

 Run `./ec2go.sh` to kick off the process.
-This will create an EC2 instance that installs lbrycrd, catches up to the blockchain tip, creates a snapshot, and uploads it to https://snapshots.lbry.com.
-The instance will stick around, and you can run the `snapshot.sh` script on the instance to create another snapshot at any time (it will be faster, because most of the blockchain data will already be there).
+This will create an EC2 instance that installs Docker, [sets up the servers](https://gist.github.com/lyoshenka/2557c08344bfe1020f0c0a13b9c5b0ce), catches up to the blockchain tip, creates snapshots, and uploads them to https://snapshots.lbry.com.
+The instance will stick around, and you can run the `snapshot.sh` script on it to create new snapshots at any time.
+Subsequent snapshots are faster than the first one because most of the data is already there.